Inference for Heteroskedastic PCA with Missing Data: Abstract

 \section{Abstract}

 This paper studies how to construct confidence regions for principal component analysis (PCA) in high dimension, a problem that has been vastly under-explored.
 While computing measures of uncertainty for nonlinear/nonconvex estimators is in general difficult in high dimension, the challenge is further compounded by the prevalent presence of missing data and heteroskedastic noise.
-We propose a suite of solutions to perform valid inference on the principal subspace based on two estimators: a vanilla SVD-based approach, and a more refined iterative scheme called \textsf{HeteroPCA} \citep{zhang2018heteroskedastic}.
-We develop non-asymptotic distributional guarantees for both estimators, and demonstrate how these can be invoked to compute both confidence regions for the principal subspace and entrywise confidence intervals for the spiked covariance matrix.
-Particularly worth highlighting is the inference procedure built on top of \textsf{HeteroPCA}, which is not only valid but also statistically efficient for broader scenarios (e.g., it covers a wider range of missing rates and signal-to-noise ratios).
-Our solutions are fully data-driven and adaptive to heteroskedastic random noise, without requiring prior knowledge about the noise levels and noise distributions.
+We propose a novel approach to performing valid inference on the principal subspace under a spiked covariance model with missing data, on the basis of an estimator called \textsf{HeteroPCA} \citep{zhang2018heteroskedastic}.
+We develop non-asymptotic distributional guarantees for \textsf{HeteroPCA}, and demonstrate how these can be invoked to compute both confidence regions for the principal subspace and entrywise confidence intervals for the spiked covariance matrix.
+Our inference procedures are fully data-driven and adaptive to heteroskedastic random noise, without requiring prior knowledge about the noise levels.